 #4 Aurlandsdalen Hike

 The historic Aurlandsdalen Valley, also dubbed Norway’s Grand Canyon, once served as the main link between the eastern and western portions of the country.
 Nowadays, though, its abundant wildlife and unique geological features make it a top destination for avid hikers.
-Easily accessible from the nearby fjord town of Flam, visitors can spend a full day on the trails, or opt for a half-day paired with a fjord safari or boat ride.
-Although the glacier-carved valley is 25 miles in its entirety, the trail is broken up into four sections which range from three to six hours in length.
-Rest assured, though, that regardless of which section you choose, your hike will be laden with vibrant flora and waterfalls galore, along with charming local farms where you can take a break from your hike to taste locally-made cheese and produce.
+Easily accessible from the nearby fjord town of Flam, visitors can spend a full day on the trails, or opt for a half-day paired with a fjord safari or kayak trip.
+The glacier-carved valley covers 25 square miles, and the trail is broken up into four sections that take from three to six hours to complete.
+Whatever route you choose, your hike will be laden with vibrant flora and waterfalls galore, along with charming local farms where you can take a break from your hike to taste locally-made cheese and produce.

 #5 Besseggen Ridge Hike (Jotunheimen National Park)